Join

 Right Outer Join

-A right outer join returns rows from the right table, and the matched rows from the left table.
+A right outer join returns rows from the right input, and matched rows from the left input.

-When the Join processor performs a right outer join on the sample data using customer_id as the join column, the processor produces the following output:
+When the Join processor performs a right outer join on the sample data using Columns to Join On as the join condition and customer_id for both join columns, the processor produces the following output:

 t1_customer_id customer_name t2_customer_id order_id amount